django/channels/docs/topics/consumers.rst

 Consumers
 =========

-While Channels is built around a basic low-level spec called :doc:`ASGI </asgi>`, it's more designed for interoperability than for writing complex applications in.
-So, Channels provides you with Consumers, a rich abstraction that allows you to make ASGI applications easily.
+Channels is built around a basic low-level spec called :doc:`ASGI </asgi>`.
+ASGI is more designed for interoperability than for writing complex applications in.
+So, Channels provides you with Consumers, a rich abstraction that allows you to create ASGI applications easily.

 Consumers do a couple of things in particular:

-* Structures your code as a series of functions to be called whenever an event happens, rather than making you write an event loop.
+* Structure your code as a series of functions to be called whenever an event happens, rather than making you write an event loop.

-* Allow you to write synchronous or async code and deals with handoffs and threading for you.
+* Allow you to write synchronous or async code, and deal with handoffs and threading for you.

 Of course, you are free to ignore consumers and use the other parts of Channels - like routing, session handling and authentication - with any ASGI app, but they're generally the best way to write your application code.

 .. _sync_to_async: